Meet the Staff

 Sara advises BU Law LL.M. students on all areas relating to career and professional development.
 She counsels students on job search strategies, interviewing skills, resume and cover letter preparation and other aspects of professional outreach.
 Additional services include online access to professional development workshops and career panels during the academic year.
 We encourage you to take advantage of our professional development services, as they are specifically designed to meet the needs of LL.M. students.

-As the Program and Marketing Manager for the Office of Graduate and International Programs, Jordan Smock oversees many different programs and initiatives.
-Her program management responsibilities include administering BU Law's Study Abroad portfolio for outgoing J.D. students, and managing all aspects of the Summer Legal Institute in London.
-Jordan also creates and implements marketing initiatives across five LL.M. programs offered here at Boston University, including the new online Graduate Tax Program option.
-In addition, Jordan has acted as Interim Assistant Director for the Office of Graduate and International Programs as well as Interim Production Manager for the Office of Communications and Marketing.
+As the Assistant Director for Marketing and Operations, Jordan Smock oversees many different programs and initiatives.
+In addition to developing and managing operational guidelines for multiple LL.M. programs, Jordan creates and implements marketing initiatives across five LL.M. programs and a suite of legal english programs offered by BU Law.
+Prreviously, Jordan acted as Interim Assistant Director for the Graduate and International Programs Office as well as Interim Production Manager for the Office of Communications and Marketing.
 Needless to say, she is an amazing resource.
-So, if you are interested in going abroad, feel free to contact her with questions!

 Prior to joining the OGIP in 2009, Jordan owned and operated her own catering company where she was Director of Marketing and Sales.
 She received her B.A. in Political Science with a minor in history here at Boston University in 2007.
-When not at work, Jordan can be found all along the South Shore of Massachusetts trying fabulous, new restaurants or playing with her yellow lab, Buster.
+When not at work, Jordan can be found all along the South Shore of Massachusetts trying fabulous, new restaurants or traveling to exciting new places.